citrus313/learning-lab/Writing/StyleGuideNotes.md

 # Building a Style Guide
 > A **style guide** is more than a list of rules.
-It’s the blueprint for your user’s experience, turning subjective debates into a streamlined, professional workflow that builds trust with every article.
+It’s the blueprint for a user’s experience, turning subjective debates into a streamlined, professional workflow that builds trust with every article.

 ## Assignment TWMP